Machine Made Interactions

 talk – 20 min | Feb 4 – 16:00

-The talk presents the results of the experimental workshop held at SUPSI Master of Advanced studies on the creation of cognitive physical artefacts based on AI.
-We aim to share the methods used to teach interaction design students the building blocks of design for AI, in particular, in the field of physical computing projects.
+The talk presents the results of one experimental workshop held at MAIND, a master of advanced studies in interaction design in Lugano, Switzerland.
+The course, held in early 2018, was focused on the design and prototype of physical artifacts, using machine learning as a primary form of interaction.
+The aim of the talk is to share the methods used to teach interaction design students the building blocks of design for AI, with a focus on physical computing.
 The educational format proposes the experimentation on a basic interface component: the switch.
-The main design framework for helping students to reply to questions such as: what if the switch was intelligent?
+The brief was designed to help students answering a series of questions.
+What if the switch was intelligent?
 What if a switch could learn?
 What if a switch could teach us something?
 What if a switch doesn’t want to switch anymore?
 The talk provides a series of insights on how to teach (and how to design) the user experience around physical objects that are able to learn and think.

 About the speakers

 Matteo Loglio is an interaction designer and creative technologist, working on playful products and experiences, experimental interfaces and award-winning toys.
 Currently working at Google Creative Lab, he’s also a Visiting Lecturer at the Central Saint Martins college, partner at the interaction design lab oio.studio and creator of the wooden robot Cubetto.
 His work has been displayed in various exhibitions around the world, such as MoMA NY and V&A museum.